codeandtheory/everything-everywhere-webhook-server/README.md

 Send a `POST` request to the `/run-lighthouse` endpoint on your server (using the `ngrok` URL if accessed externally).

-The request body must be JSON and contain:
+The request body must be JSON and **must** contain:

 *   `url` (string, required): The URL to audit.
 *   `webhook` (string, required): The webhook URL where the results should be sent.

+It can also optionally contain:

 *   `device` (string, optional): The device type to simulate.
 Can be `'mobile'` or `'desktop'`.
 Defaults to `'mobile'` if omitted.

 ### Example Request (Mobile - Default)